Intervention/docs/validation/v3/rules/html-clean.md

-# HTML Clean Rule
+---
+title: "HTML Clean Rule"
-## Validate if Text is Free of any HTML Tags
+subtitle: "Validate if Text is Free of any HTML Tags"
+---

 > public Intervention\Validation\Rules\HtmlClean::__construct()